jeffreybiles/phoenix-tutorial-website/lib/book/contents/2- Customizing Your First Phoenix Page/6- Passing Data.md

 ## Router to Controller

 The Router takes the URL and uses that to choose a Controller and a Controller action.
-However, you can also make it capture more information and then pass it along to the Controller action.
+However, you can also make it capture more information from the URL and then pass it along to the Controller action.

 Our current Router looks like this (for brevity's sake, we're only showing the relevant scope):